scala/scala-lang/blog/_posts/2016-07-08-trait-method-performance.md

 same memory address for object `c`.
 The unfolded loop also uses a lot of registers, it even seems to make use of SSE registers (`%xmm1`, ...) as 32 bit registers.

+#### And CHA, again

+[Aleksey Shipilёv](https://twitter.com/shipilev) kindly took a look at the example and managed to narrow it down further.
+Using the JVM option `-XX:-UseCHA`, he observed that the C2 compiler generates the slower bytecode (with two memory accesses per iteration) also for virtual methods when CHA is disabled.
+This was reported in a [new ticket](https://bugs.openjdk.java.net/browse/JDK-8161334).

+This limitation may be accidential, i.e., the loop optimizer should probably perform the same no matter if inlining was CHA- or profile-based.
+But the example shows that for now, the lack of CHA for default methods causes optimizations (other than inlining) to fail, which may result in significant slowdowns.

 ## Summary

 We found a few interesting behaviors of the JVM optimizer.